msubhro/ActiveDirectoryScripts/README.md

 # ActiveDirectoryScripts
-This Repository contains some useful PowerShell scripts related to Active Directory.
+This Repository contains some useful PowerShell scripts related to Active Directory and DNS.

 These scripts were originally published in PowerShell Gallery, and now I have copied these scripts to Github.